Placements in Secure Accommodation

 Any placement of a child under 13 in secure accommodation must be approved in advance by the Secretary of State for Education.
 In February 2015 the Department for Education issued revised guidance Department for Education guidance, Secure children's homes: how to place a child aged under 13.

-The Operations Director of Specialist Services must be consulted at the beginning of the process of planning so that s/he is aware that a request for a Secure Accommodation Order may follow.
+The Operations Director must be consulted at the beginning of the process of planning so that they are aware that a request for a Secure Accommodation Order may follow.

 Evidence must be provided to support the request, including how the criteria are met and the plan on discharge.
 When receiving the initial telephone contact seeking authority the DfE will ask for: